kredati/cin2999f21/syllabus.md

 * Students TBD from current 3rd year cohort talk about their exam experiences

 Homework due:
-* Peruse school of graduate studies resources pages [here](https://www.one-tab.com/page/VS8lKYd2SvaQLKbzzymcGA).
+* Peruse school of graduate studies resources pages [here](https://www.one-tab.com/page/VS8lKYd2SvaQLKbzzymcGA)
+* Write an abstract of ~200–300 words, articulating a possible field for an exam area

 Topics covered:
 * Getting your head straight about the next milestone: the exam